inspiredminds/contao-pdf-generation/README.md

 Next you will have to create a _Generate PDF_ front end module in your theme.
 This module will output a form with a submit button that will trigger the PDF generation for the current page.
 Insert this module then either in your layout, or directly in your content somewhere.

+> [!NOTE]
+> At the moment this extension is not compatible with the modern Twig page layouts of Contao 5.6+.